rGuldborg/Legends.io/README.md

 ### 4. Role Assignment
 Roles are typically assigned automatically based on the most common positions for each champion.
 If you're planning an off-meta pick, you can manually change the assigned role to refine the recommendations for your team's unique strategy.

-### 5. Load New Match Data
+### 5. Stay Updated
-Keep an eye on the bottom-left corner of the Game view.
-When the "Load new match database" button lights up (usually a few days after Riot publishes a new patch), click it to pull down the latest matchup data and keep your recommendations fresh.
+When the "Update Mejais" button lights up in the bottom-left corner of the Game view, a fresh build or match snapshot is available (typically right after a new GitHub push or Riot patch).
+Click it to pull down the latest changes and keep your recommendations and features current.

 Ready to climb?
 Let Mejais guide your draft!